initc3/ic3-website/content/publications.md

 ## 2021 ##

+- A. Klages-Mundt and A. Minca. [(In)Stability for the Blockchain: Deleveraging Spirals and Stablecoin Attacks](https://cryptoeconomicsystems.pubpub.org/pub/klages-mundt-blockchain-instability/release/3?readingCollection=a1e776d2).
+CES, 2021.
 - Y. Liu and R. Pass.
 [On the Possibility of Basing Cryptography on EXP not equal BPP](https://eprint.iacr.org/2021/535.pdf).
 Crypto, 2021 (Best Paper Award).
 - C. Acay, R. Recto, J. Gancher, A. C. Myers, and E. Shi.
 [Viaduct: An Extensible, Optimizing Compiler for Secure Distributed Programs](https://eprint.iacr.org/2021/468.pdf).
 PLDI, 2021.
 - M. Krol, A. Sonnino, M. Al-Bassam, A.G.
 Tasiopoulos, E. Riviere, and I. Psaras.
 [Proof-of-Prestige: A Useful Work Reward System for Unverifiable Tasks](https://dl.acm.org/doi/pdf/10.1145/3419483).
 TIT, 2021.